Skip to content

 File: src/provider-shared.ts

 This is the heart of the system — a single async function* generator that drives all agent execution.
-Both Anthropic and OpenAI providers use the same loop; provider-specific behavior is injected via the ProviderAdapter interface.
+All three providers (Anthropic, OpenAI Responses API, OpenAI Legacy Chat Completions) use the same loop; provider-specific behavior is injected via the ProviderAdapter interface.

 typescript